|

 Star-Ledger Staff

-Two years after opening the Split Rock Reservoir in Rockaway Township to the public, officials at the state Department of Environmental Protection say they
+Township to the public, officials at the state Department of Environmental

-are looking into increasing enforcement in the area and building a permanent ramp for rescue boats.
+are looking into increasing enforcement in the area and building a permanent ramp

 Hawk-tober Festival